-The GU-PASS application window will open August 25, and the deadline is October 17, 2022 for awards for summer 2023.
+The GU-PASS application window will open August 25.

-Recipients should submit a 200 word description of the activities that were conducted and made possible with the award by September 30 of the year in which it is taken, with links to electronic copies of any materials – publications, working papers, reports, etc. – produced as a result.
+Recipients should submit a 200 word description of the activities that were conducted and made possible with the award by September 30 of the year in which it is taken, with links, if available, to electronic copies of any materials – publications, working papers, reports, etc. – produced as a result.